-If you want to give away different freebies, highlight your newest blog post, and point people to your services all at once, you might want to create a master landing page using a tool like Linktree.
+If you want to give away different freebies, highlight your newest blog post, and point people to your services all at once, you might want to create a master landing page using ConvertKit landing pages to create a Link Page.

-Check out this great example from AJ&Smart.
-They used their Linktree landing page to promote their podcast, webclass, YouTube channel, and email newsletter.
+Check out these two Link pages.
+They used their landing page to promote their website, Patreon, social media profiles, YouTube channel, and email newsletters.

 When someone is trying to decide whether or not they want to sign up for your newsletter, you don’t want to overwhelm them by collecting too much information upfront.
 If you ask for their phone number, location, and other personal details, they might be turned off and exit out of your landing page.

 Instead, we recommend only collecting the person’s first name and email address.
 If you want more information, you can always ask them to fill out a voluntary extended survey after they sign up.
 For now, keep it simple with those two form fields, like this newsletter landing page example from the Learn Spanish Con Salsa podcast.

 Who doesn’t love getting something valuable for free?
 Offering a free downloadable lead magnet might convince subscribers to join your list who have been on the fence about signing up.

 Make sure what you are offering is something your subscribers would think about paying for.
 That’s the best way to ensure you’re giving them something they’ll actually learn from or use.